Seek and Solve Reasoning for Table Question Answering: Introduction

 Recently, Large Language Models (LLMs) have demonstrated strong content comprehension and reasoning abilities \cite{Mixtral}\cite{Llama3}, opening up new possibilities for addressing TQA.
 However, despite progress made in TQA with less complex flat tables, directly using LLMs to solve TQA with complex tables often results in less satisfactory answers \cite{TISHiTab}\cite{DATER}\cite{E5}, indicating that advanced LLMs struggle with TQA involving complex tables on their own.

-Some approaches simplify the complex TQA task before letting the model handle it.
-Common methods include identifying question-relevant data points and using them to simplify the task by highlighting relevant sections of the table \cite{CABINET} or creating simplified sub-tables \cite{ITR}; see Fig.~\ref{fig:tabletree} for an illustration.
-These operations enhance relevant information while reducing irrelevant ones, making the task easier to handle.
-Although generally effective, task simplification processes often operate independently of the question-answering mechanism.
-These methods primarily aim to simplify tasks, frequently overlooking the valuable insights gained during simplification that could help the LLM in answering the question.
-Consequently, even though the task is simpler, the LLM must reason from scratch.
-Besides, if relevant information is erroneously omitted during simplification, the LLM may be unable to correct the errors \cite{CABINET}.
+Existing works \cite{DATER}\cite{E5}\cite{CABINET}\cite{ITR} typically improve complex TQA performance through task simplifications.
+In our terminology, these multistep approaches usually involve two major stages: the Seek stage and the Solve stage.
+In the Seek stage, the focus is on simplifying the complex TQA task.
+Common methods include identifying question-relevant data points and simplifying the task by highlighting relevant sections of the table \cite{CABINET} or creating simplified sub-tables \cite{ITR}; see Fig.~\ref{fig:tabletree} for an illustration.
+These operations enhance relevant information while reducing irrelevant information, making the task easier to handle.
+In the subsequent Solve stage, the model solves the simplified tasks instead of the raw tasks to gain benefits.

+Although generally effective, the two stages are performed relatively independently.
+These methods primarily focus on obtaining simplified tasks, often overlooking valuable insights gained during the simplifying process that could aid in subsequent question answering.
+Consequently, even if the task is simpler, the Solve-stage LLM must reason from scratch.
+Additionally, if relevant information is erroneously omitted during simplification, the Solve-stage LLM may be unable to correct these errors \cite{CABINET}.
 Both factors suggest that a more holistic approach could further enhance TQA performance.

-In another aspect, we revisit the way humans handle complex TQA tasks and find that coherent reasoning is crucial.
-When dealing with TQA involving complex tables, humans usually follow a two-stage process.
-First, they analyze the question and understand the table's semantic structure to seek relevant information.
-Then, they access the concrete data points and infer the answer step by step.
-Despite appearing as two separate stages, they are integrated at the level of reasoning, resulting in a coherent reasoning process.